15 Signs That Scream ‘Daddy Issues’ in Women

 What causes daddy issues in a woman?

-Daddy issues in women can be caused by various factors, including an absent or emotionally unavailable father, neglect or abuse, unresolved emotional needs, role model and attachment issues, parental separation or divorce, and cultural/societal influences.
-These experiences can lead to feelings of abandonment, mistrust, and difficulties in forming healthy relationships.
+Girls with daddy issues is a common thing.
+And it can be caused by various factors, including an absent or emotionally unavailable father, neglect or abuse, parental separation or divorce, and cultural influences.
+These experiences can lead to feelings of abandonment, and difficulties in forming healthy relationships.

 What to do when you have daddy issues?